mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ![009](/Images/009.png)

 ####Modify Origin Domain
 Windows Azure CDN has default caching rules.
-You can also customize caching rules and system will apply customized rules.
+You can also customize caching rules and customized rules will be applied first.
 If doesn’t hit customized rules, it will apply default caching rules.

 ![010](/Images/010.png)